MarkoCuk54/Payroll-Application/README.md

 # Emerus Payroll System :briefcase: :dollar:

-A complete payroll management system that we have modified for our company with the flask framework.
+A complete payroll management system with CRUD function on Employee/Role/Department/Payroll for our company with the framework Flask.

 ## Tech Stack